-SES believes that highly qualified and its motivated employees continue to be the foundation of our success as a company.
-SES, through the Learning and Development (L&D) function, is committed to enhancing organisational effectiveness by continuously improving employees' abilities to maximise performance.
+We believe that highly qualified and motivated employees continue to be the foundation of our success as a company.
+SES, through the Learning and Development (L&D) function is committed to enhancing organizational effectiveness by continuously improving employees' abilities to maximize performance.
 Employees' growth and development opportunities are provided through classroom training, e-learning, external courses, conferences and tuition assistance.
-As a structure, SES uses the following five training categories:
+As a structure, we use the following five training categories: